transferzero/api-documentation/_docs/payout-details.md

 ```
 {% endcapture %}

-{% include language-tabbar.html prefix="gbp-bank-details" raw=data-raw %}
+{% include language-tabbar.html prefix="gbp-bank-iban-details" raw=data-raw %}

 <div class="alert alert-warning" markdown="1">
 **Warning!** If the recipient account is not an `GBP` account then the recipient's bank might charge for converting the received funds from `GBP` to the local currency.
 </div>

 <div class="alert alert-info" markdown="1">
+**Note!**

+* The customer needs to enter either an IBAN (and an optional BIC), or an account number and sort code.
-**Note!** Transfer is done using the fastest method available on the recipient's bank.
+* Transfer is done using the fastest method available on the recipient's bank.
 * If the recipient's bank is in the UK, and supports the Faster Payment network funds will arrive within 2 hours (but usually within a couple minutes)
 * If the recipient's bank supports the SEPA system, funds will arrive within 1-2 business days
 * If the recipient's bank only supports the Swift system, funds will arrive within 2-5 business days